loghum/campain/4.items/Bracers of the emberwright.md

 ---
+export: false
-name: Amulet of the Grovebound
+name: Braces of the emberwright
 owner: none
 ---
 ### **Bracers of the Emberwright**